What Are Training Zones? How to Calculate & Use Them

 Zone 4 — Very High

 This is near all-out, maximal efforts which last seconds.
 The predominant energy source for this exercise intensity is not powered by oxygen — you’re using other reserves in your body.
-These sessions need the longest recovery and are used to improve power output, VO2max and anaerobic capacity.
+These sessions need the longest recovery and are used to improve power output, VO2max and high-intensity exercise performance.

 Terminology Explained